FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. important::
 	The corresponding gripper should be inactive before clicking Clear Configuration.

 **Step2**：After the gripper configuration is completed, the user can view the corresponding gripper information in the gripper information table at the bottom of the page.
-If configuration errors are found, click the "Clear" button to reconfigure the grippers;
+If configuration errors are found, click the "Reset" button to reconfigure the grippers;

 .. figure:: robot_peripherals/002.png
    :align: center